luiscamachocaballero/SiminchikkunaraykuWeb/README.md

 1. In AWS Launch the EC2 t2.micro for the free tier, pick “Ubuntu 18.04 LTS amd64"

-2. make sure that the IAM user that you are using has all of the correct permissions.
+2. Make sure that the IAM user that you are using has all of the correct permissions.

-3. Install java JDK
+3. Henceforth, to install packages, log in your AWS EC2 using ssh and a pem file, like this:
+   * ssh -i "pipeline.pem" ubuntu@ec2-54-160-81-248.compute-1.amazonaws.com

 4. Install Jenkins on the AWS EC2